Layover in Paris – the ultimate guide 202113 August, 2021by Bounce

 Eight hours may sound like a long time, but it's not where a layover in Paris is concerned.
 If you're fortunate you may end up with two to three hours free, so don't plan activities for more than that length of time.
 Although there is a very good public transport system in place, buses and trains both operate frequent services from Charles de Gaulle Airport into Paris, getting to the stops or stations plus the journey time there and back for either will consume whatever free layover time you have.

-A suggestion - Store your bags in a luggage locker and fill the two hours you'll have free by visiting the Espace Musee, an art gallery with exceptional exhibits on the airport concourse.
+A suggestion - Store your bags in a luggage locker in Paris and fill the two hours you'll have free by visiting the Espace Musee, an art gallery with exceptional exhibits on the airport concourse.

 The average train journey from Charles de Gaulle into Paris takes around thirty minutes.

 Heading into Paris on the RoissyBus may be cheap but the trip takes an hour.

 If you consider taking a taxi, think twice.
 You could end up well out of pocket while stuck in traffic and end up missing your connecting flight completely.

 With a ten hour layover in Paris Charles de Gaulle Airport, you'll find you have approximately four to five hours free to do something enjoyable.
 You can absorb at least some of the indescribable French je ne sais quoi without going too far from the airport by hopping into a cab and going to the Aeroville Shopping Mall just under four kilometers away in Roissy-de-France.
 If you don't want to shop or eat, you can catch a movie in one of the ten cinemas there.

 If you've got nerves of steel, book a four hour private tour of Paris for your layover.
 The driver-guide will pick you up from the airport and drop you back there, but hope the mayhem of Paris traffic doesn't hold you up or your layover could end up being longer than expected.